 Prince Avenue Christian School provides Excellence in Christian Education.
 The Lord had blessed us to provide these scholarship opportunities to our families.
-If you would like to contribute to any of these scholarships, please contact Kim Brannon, Director of Development, at 678-726-2314 or knbrannon@princeave.org.
+If you would like to contribute to any of these scholarships, please contact the Director of Development.

 ACADEMIC INFORMATION